memessingabout/Learning/README.md

         <p><a href="/privacy">Privacy Policy</a> | <a href="/terms">Terms of Service</a></p>
     </footer>
 </body>
-(Note: Update [YEAR] and [Your Name/Company Name] as appropriate.)
 ```
 🤝 Contributing
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are greatly 1  appreciated!
+Any contributions you make are greatly appreciated!
 1.
 github.com
 github.com